St Mary's Cathedral, Edinburgh (Episcopal): Gallery

-The ornate reredos at the high altar was designed by John Oldrid Scott and sculpted by Mary Grant of Kilgraston in Perthshire - one of the most eminent female sculptors of 19th-century Britain, with numerous commissions from the rich and famous.
+The ornate reredos (Note: The ornate reredos at the high altar was designed by John Oldrid Scott and sculpted by Mary Grant of Kilgraston in Perthshire – one of the most eminent female sculptors of 19th-century Britain, with numerous commissions from the rich and famous.
 The reredos is in alabaster with inlaid coloured marbles and depicts the crucifixion scene around the cross at Calvary: to Jesus' left, his mother Mary; and to his right, faithful disciple John.
 At Jesus' feet is a distressed Mary Magdalene.
 In addition there are carved wingéd angels atop the structure, and below the crucifixion scene are five marble disks each displaying an angel's face and wings.
-The figure to the far left of the reredos, in its own outer archway, is St Columba and to the right is St Margaret of Scotland.
+The figure to the far left of the reredos, in its own outer archway, is St Columba and to the right is St Margaret of Scotland.)